jrpotter/notebook/notes/c23/types/pointers.md

 The `nullptr` keyword is introduced in C23.
 Its type, `nullptr_t`, is provided in `<stddef.h>`.
 Objects of this type have the same size and alignment as a pointer to a character type.
 The corresponding object representation is the same as that of a null pointer value of type `void*`.

+A value of `nullptr` always compares equal to any null pointer constant.

 %%ANKI
 Basic
 Which alternative to `NULL` did C23 introduce?